Going Home Postpartum

 Over the Counter Medications

-Iron for anemia: Iron 325 mg — 1 tablet by month once a day or Floradix Iron + Herbs: 2 tsp twice daily for 4 to 6 weeks after delivery
+Iron for anemia: Iron 325 mg once daily or Floradix Iron + Herbs (2 tsp twice daily for 4–6 weeks)

-Stool softeners for constipation: Docusate Sodium (Colace) 100mg — 1 to 2 tablets per day as needed
+Stool softeners: Docusate Sodium (Colace) 100mg — 1–2 tablets daily as needed

-Your midwife may prescribe a stronger pain medication if you are experiencing more discomfort
+Your midwife may prescribe stronger pain medication if needed.